irichardwang/note/bigdata/观影记录/imdb-import.md

 (
-    `nconst`            VARCHAR(100) NOT NULL COMMENT 'The alphanumeric identifier of the name/person.', `primaryName`       VARCHAR(255) COMMENT 'The name by which the person is most often credited.', `birthYear`         TINYINT COMMENT 'The year in which the person was born.', `deathYear`         TINYINT COMMENT 'The year in which the person died.', `primaryProfession` VARCHAR(255) COMMENT 'The top-3 professions of the person.', `knownForTitles`    VARCHAR(255) COMMENT 'Titles the person is known for.'
+    `nconst`            VARCHAR(100) NOT NULL COMMENT 'The alphanumeric identifier of the name/person.', `primaryName`       VARCHAR(255) COMMENT 'The name by which the person is most often credited.', `birthYear`         SMALLINT COMMENT 'The year in which the person was born.', `deathYear`         SMALLINT COMMENT 'The year in which the person died.', `primaryProfession` VARCHAR(255) COMMENT 'The top-3 professions of the person.', `knownForTitles`    VARCHAR(255) COMMENT 'Titles the person is known for.'
 ) ENGINE = OLAP